tyriis/home-ops/cluster/apps/secops/vault/README.md

 ### Prerequisites in GCP

 - active keyring and key in KMS
-- Service account role `roles/cloudkms.cryptoKeyEncrypterDecrypter`, preferably on crypto key level
+- Service account role `roles/cloudkms.cryptoKeyEncrypterDecrypter` and `roles/cloudkms.viewer`, preferably on crypto key level

 ### Setup auto-unseal on fresh Vault